2010156/STAD-Diff/README.md

 ## Overview

-UniMed-Diff is a unified conditional diffusion framework that achieves high-fidelity **4D fMRI super-resolution** while preserving the BOLD signal dynamics required for reliable functional connectivity analysis and downstream clinical tasks such as **Autism Spectrum Disorder (ASD) diagnosis**.
+STAD-Diff is a unified conditional diffusion framework that achieves high-fidelity **4D fMRI super-resolution** while preserving the BOLD signal dynamics required for reliable functional connectivity analysis and downstream clinical tasks such as **Autism Spectrum Disorder (ASD) diagnosis**.

 <div align="center">